CS230 • Adversarial Attacks and Defenses

 Defenses:

-- Cohen et al. (2019) proposed randomized smoothing to provide probabilistic certified robustness.
+- Cohen et al. (2019) — Introduced randomized smoothing, which provides probabilistic certified robustness guarantees under $$L_2$-norm perturbations.

-- Wong & Kolter (2018) pioneered certified robustness with convex relaxations.
+- Wong & Kolter (2018) — Pioneered certified robustness using convex relaxations, reframing adversarial defense in terms of guarantees.

-- Gowal et al. (2019) developed Interval Bound Propagation (IBP) for scalable certification.
+- Gowal et al. (2019) — Developed Interval Bound Propagation (IBP), a scalable approach to certification.

 Survey Papers

-- Yuan et al. (2017) — a comprehensive early survey of adversarial examples, attack methods, and defenses.
+- Yuan et al. (2017) — An early comprehensive survey of adversarial attacks and defenses.

-- Akhtar & Mian (2018) — broad overview of visual adversarial attacks and defenses.
+- Akhtar & Mian (2018) — Detailed overview of visual adversarial attacks and defenses.

-- Kurakin et al. (2018) — practical scenarios of adversarial attacks/defenses and their real-world implications.
+- Kurakin et al. (2018) — Practical exploration of real-world adversarial scenarios.

 Domain-Specific Vulnerabilities

-- Speech: Carlini & Wagner (2018) — audio adversarial examples for speech recognition.
+- Speech: Carlini & Wagner (2018) — Created adversarial audio inputs that mislead speech recognition systems.

-- Structured Data: McDaniel et al. (2017) — adversarial ML in tabular and structured domains.
+- Structured Data: McDaniel et al. (2017) — Showed adversarial ML vulnerabilities in tabular and structured datasets.

 Modern Theoretical Perspectives

-- Tsipras et al. (2019) — formalized the robustness–accuracy trade-off, suggesting adversarial examples may be unavoidable.
+- Tsipras et al. (2019) — Formalized the robustness–accuracy trade-off, suggesting adversarial examples may be unavoidable under current training regimes.

-- Ilyas et al. (2019) — adversarial examples exploit non-robust features that are predictive but imperceptible to humans.
+- Ilyas et al. (2019) — Proposed the non-robust features hypothesis, showing adversarial examples exploit predictive but imperceptible patterns in data.

-- Moosavi-Dezfooli et al. (2016, 2017) — adversarial vulnerability explained via geometry of decision boundaries and universal perturbations.
+- Moosavi-Dezfooli et al. (2016, 2017) — Explained adversarial vulnerability through the geometry of decision boundaries and universal perturbations.

 Emerging Directions

-- Adversarial robustness in large pretrained models: Scaling trends suggest robustness improves slightly with larger architectures and datasets but remains a challenge (Xie et al., 2020).
+- Adversarial robustness in large pretrained models — Scaling trends suggest that robustness improves somewhat with larger models and datasets but remains unsolved (Xie et al., 2020).

-- Robustness in generative models: Attacks on GANs and diffusion models raise new concerns (Wei et al., 2022).
+- Robustness in generative models — Attacks on GANs and diffusion models expose new weaknesses in image synthesis (Wei et al., 2022).

-- Adversarial robustness in LLMs: Recent studies highlight prompt-based adversarial attacks on large language models, raising questions about safety and reliability in real-world use (Zou et al., 2023).
+- Adversarial robustness in LLMs — Prompt-based attacks on large language models highlight risks for real-world AI applications (Zou et al., 2023).

 Citation